2019 FIBA Under-16 Women's Americas Championship

 The 2019 FIBA Under-16 Women's Americas Championship was an international basketball competition held in Puerto Aysén, Chile from 16–22 June 2019.
 It was the sixth edition of the FIBA Under-16 Women's Americas Championship, and the first to be hosted in Chile.

-The United States defeated Canada, 87–37, in the final game to reclaim the championship.
+The United States to reclaim the championship, after defeated Canada 87–37 in the final game.
 Meanwhile, the hosts Chile edged Puerto Rico in the bronze medal game, 59–49.
 The top four teams qualified for the 2020 FIBA Under-17 Women's Basketball World Cup in Romania.